-- OverviewThe elementary special education program at WPU is designed by experienced educators who are closely connected to public education in North Carolina, opening up a world of resources and opportunities for you to learn and grow.
+- OverviewThe elementary special education program at WPU is designed by experienced full-time educators who are closely connected to public education in North Carolina, opening up a world of resources and opportunities for you to learn and grow.

 Note to transfer students